ramortegui/clamxir/README.md

 ClamAV wrapper for elixir based on [clamby](https://github.com/kobaltz/clamby)

-This package depends of clamd.
+This package depends of clamav.

 ## Installation